mal5482/2018CS109A_FinalProject_G18/Models.md

 Training accuracy of single decision tree (max depth=2): 0.8993 Test accuracy of single decision tree (max depth=2): 0.9099
 ```
+**The model with CDRSB_bl as the only predictor remains a pretty high predictin accuracy, which demonstrates the importance of CDRSB_bl in classifying the three diagnosis status at baseline.**

 ### <a name="cdrsb4"></a> 3) Decision tree and random forest without CDRSB_bl
 **We now look at the performace of other predictors when remove CDRSB_bl from the dataset.**